 The Elle dress from La Maison Victor - 01/02 - 2021

-In December, I received my first magazine of the year 2021 from La Maison Victor (January/February edition).
-I immediately fell for several models including the Elle dress.
+In December, I received my first magazine of 2021 from La Maison Victor (January/February edition).
+I immediately fell for several patterns including the Elle dress.

-The Elle dress is a fitted shirt dress as I like them; which allows highlighting the waist.
-Moreover, I found that its play of darts front and back was very original compared to what models are currently available.
-It really made me want to prioritize it in my sewing wish list.
+The Elle dress is a fitted shirt dress just the way I like them; which highlights the waist.
+Also, I found its front and back clip design very original compared to what you usually find in patterns right now.
+It really made me want to prioritize it on my sewing wish list.

-In addition, I had just received in the shop beautiful poplins including the poppy on a purple background (which is my favorite); it was exactly the right combination to make me a dress with vintage accents.
+Also, I had just received in the shop some beautiful poplins including the poppy on a violet background (which is my favorite); it was exactly the right combination to make myself a dress with vintage accents.

-The pattern of the dress is available in the magazine and goes from size 34 to 56.
+The dress pattern is available in the magazine and ranges from size 34 to 56.
 The most important measurement to consider when choosing your dress size is the waist circumference because this dress is very fitted at that point.

 It will fit measurements between: